grafana/grafana/docs/sources/auth/enhanced_ldap.md

 [auth.ldap]
 ...

-# You can use the Cron syntax or several predefined shedulers -
+# You can use the Cron syntax or several predefined schedulers -
 # @yearly (or @annually) | Run once a year, midnight, Jan.
 1st        | 0 0 0 1 1 *
 # @monthly               | Run once a month, midnight, first of month | 0 0 0 1 * *
 # @weekly                | Run once a week, midnight between Sat/Sun  | 0 0 0 * * 0